 How to use day-level diagnostics

-Route-level diagnostics tell you whether the whole trip looks demanding.
-Day-level diagnostics tell you which day is the problem and what kind of problem it is.
+Route-level diagnostics tell you whether the whole trip is demanding.
+Day-level diagnostics tell you which day is driving that result and what type of problem it is.

 The main question this section answers is: